 which remains constant as $n$ increases, preventing excessive sparsification.
 Furthermore, with this parameterization, ASEntmax can recover standard $\alpha$-entmax when $\beta=0$, hence allowing a smooth transition between scaled and unscaled regimes.
 By making $\bm{w}_\beta$ and $\bm{w}_\gamma$ head-specific and learnable, ASEntmax can adapt to the optimal scaling behavior for each head, balancing the natural concentration benefits of $\alpha$-entmax with precise control over how sparsity patterns evolve with sequence length.
 Finally, we note that simply scaling the query-key products is appealing from a practical perspective since it allows the direct use of fast optimized kernels for $\alpha$-entmax, such as AdaSplash~\citep{gonccalves2025adasplash}, without any modifications.

 \paragraph{Empirical Analysis.} To empirically validate the importance of the parameter $\gamma$ in our proposed scaling formulation, we conducted experiments on a language modeling task using a 120M-parameter transformer trained on 5B tokens from the FineWeb dataset~\citep{penedo2024the}.
-Following the methodology of \citet{nakanishi2025scalable}, we implemented learnable scaling parameters for the attention logits, but with a key difference: while they used a global scaling parameter, we learn separate scaling parameters for each attention head, motivated by \citet{correia-etal-2019-adaptively}'s finding that attention heads develop distinct sparsity patterns.
+Following the methodology from SSMax~\citep{nakanishi2025scalable}, we implemented learnable scaling parameters for the attention logits, but with a key difference: while \citet{nakanishi2025scalable} uses a global scaling parameter, we learn separate scaling parameters for each attention head, motivated by \citet{correia-etal-2019-adaptively}'s finding that attention heads develop distinct sparsity patterns.
 Figure~\ref{fig:logit_scaling} presents the learned scaling behaviors for representative attention heads, along with fitted curves from different scaling models.
-The results clearly demonstrate that scaling parameters vary significantly across heads, and that a simple log-scaling model $\beta \log n$ (as used by \citet{nakanishi2025scalable}) provides poor fits for many heads.
-In contrast, our proposed form $\delta + \beta(\log n)^{\gamma}$ provides consistently better fits capturing the diverse scaling behaviors across different attention heads.
+First, we note that different heads learn \emph{significantly distinct patterns}, highlighting the need of head-specific scaling.
+Second, the results demonstrate that a simple log-scaling model $\delta + \beta \log n$ provides poor fits for many heads.
+In contrast, the inclusion of a $\gamma$ power provides consistently better fits across different attention heads.
 The complete distribution of fitted $\beta$ and $\gamma$ values across all heads is provided in \S\ref{sec:app_scalable_entmax}, and additional training details can be found in \S\ref{sec:learn-scaler-lm-details}.